thomasclarke1969/documentation/integration/ios/authentication.md

 ##Identity Token

 For a comprehensive guide on generating identity tokens via your backend application, please visit the [Layer Authentication Guide](/docs/resources#authentication-guide).
-For convenince, Layer also provides an Identity Service that can generate identity tokens on behalf of your application.
+For convenience, Layer also provides an Identity Service that can generate identity tokens on behalf of your application.

 ```emphasis